QJL: 1-Bit Quantized JL Transform for KV Cache Quantization with Zero Overhead: Experiments

 Next we benchmark our method on LongBench~\cite{bai2023longbench}, a benchmark of long-range context on various tasks.
 We choose the base model as {longchat-7b-v1.5-32k}~\cite{longchat2023} (fine-tuned Llama-2 with 7B parameter with 16{,}384 context length) and apply following quantization methods to this model; KIVI~\cite{liu2024kivi}, KVQuant~\cite{yue2024wkvquant} and our proposed quantization via QJL.
 Each floating-point number (FPN) in the base model is represented by 16 bits, and we choose proper hyper-parameters of KIVI and QJL so that their bits per FPN become 3.
 For KVQuant, we follow the default setting which holds its bits per FPN as 4.3.
 To validate the quality of those quantized models, we benchmark them on $6$ question-answer datasets from LongBench~\cite{bai2023longbench}, and we set the maximum sequence length to 31{,}500.
 We follow the same approach of prompting and evaluating to evaluate the prediction of the model from the original repository. \cref{tab-longbench} summarizes the results.
 Our proposed QJL achieves the highest F1 score within the quantization methods for \texttt{NarrativeQA, Qasper} and \texttt{2WikiMultiQA}.

 \arraystretch{1.2}

-\arraystretch{1.2} Although KVQuant performs better than other methods for \texttt{MultiQA-en} dataset.
-It requires a huge overhead which leads to slow runtime.
-To validate this, we additionally report runtimes of prompt encoding and decoding in a single attention layer.
+\arraystretch{1.2} Although KVQuant performs better than other methods for \texttt{MultiQA-en} dataset, it requires a huge amount of preprocessing which leads to slow runtime.
+To validate this, we additionally report runtime of prompt encoding, KV cache quantization, and decoding (token generation) in a single attention layer. \cref{fig-time} shows the wall-clock time to encode a prompt and quantize the KV cache, generate 128 tokens for llama2 model, and generate 64 tokens for llama3 model using different quantization methods in a single attention layer of these models.
+Note that QJL is the only method that can quantize Llama3, as our kernels support grouped query attention and BF16 data type. we observe the same speed for Llama3 as the exact method for generation.
 The input sequence lengths vary between 1k to 128k.
-As shown in \cref{fig-time}, KVQuant runs slower than other methods during both phases.
-On the other hand, both KIVI and our QJL with 3 bits per FPN show marginal overhead during prompting but run much faster than the baseline.
-For example, their decoding time is $2.32\times$ faster for inputs of 128k length.
-However, the performance of KIVI is worse than QJL and this justifies the practical benefits of our method.
+As shown in \cref{fig-time}, KVQuant runs slower than other methods during both prompt encoding and decoding phases.
+On the other hand, both KIVI and our QJL with 3 bits per FPN show marginal runtime overhead compared to the exact baseline during prompting but reduce KV cache memory usage by at least a factor of 5.

 We additionally test our method on datasets \texttt{Lambada-OpenAI}, \texttt{HellaSwag}, \texttt{PIQA}, \texttt{MathQA}, and \texttt{MMLU}, which have shorter sequence lengths.
 We benchmark our method using {LM-eval}~\cite{evalharness} framework to ensure a thorough evaluation across various metrics.
 We evaluate quantization methods with accuracy across Llama-2-7B \cite{touvron2023llama} and Llama-3-8B~\cite{llama3} models.
 Note that KIVI only supports a half-precision floating point, whereas our method can be used for any precision format type.
 This makes it unable to run KIVI on the Llama-3 model.